 - Weigh each piece and place in dehydrator.

-- Dry at 95 degrees until biltong are about 55% their original weight.
+- Dry at 95 degrees until biltong is about 55% their original weight or further if you prefer dryer.

 - How "wet" or dry you dehydrate is a matter of personal taste.
 Dry longer if desired.